tomtone/host/README.md

 ### What's hosts-Projectg for? ###

-The **hosts** Project is a little helper to manage ssh hosts, users and ports with the level configuration hierarchy.
+The **hosts** Project is a little helper to manage ssh hosts, users and ports with hierarchy for configuration scope.

 ### Minimum Requirements ###